Contacts and Referrals

 Scope of this chapter

-This chapter includes actions that will be undertaken both when contacts are received regarding a child/young person who is and also in respect of a child/young person who is not currently receiving services from Children and Families and Specialist Services.
+This chapter includes actions that will be undertaken both when contacts are received regarding a child/young person who is receiving services and also in respect of a child/young person who is not currently receiving services from Children and Families and Specialist Services.

 - Is suffering or has suffered harm through abuse and / or neglect;